Employer of Record Japan

 Setting up payroll in Japan requires a good understanding of country regulations.
-It is vital to know your employee job profile to refer to the applicable act accordingly.
-Taxations come mandatory to carry out the process smoothly.
-However, an EOR can really help you understand the complexities and overcome the same.
+It is vital to know your employee’s job profile to refer to the applicable act accordingly.
+Taxations become mandatory to carry out the process smoothly.
+However, an EOR can help you understand the complexities and overcome them.
 Besides, it is a time-saving and cost-effective option.

 |Grossed Income (in JYP)||Tax Rate|

 |Between 9000000 JPY and 18000000 JPY||33%|

 |Greater than 40000000 JPY||45%|